Guy-GC/GuyGCPortfolio/week6_testing.md

 For each example

 Include the test code
-Provide a brief explanation of the test(s) that are performed Explain why this is an important aspect of the code to test Identify any limitations of your tests (this may be something that you realised after the evaluation).
+Identify any limitations of your tests (this may be something that you realised after the evaluation).
 Did you manage to write a test which failed during the final evaluation?
 If so, that would make an excellent example.
 You should briefly discuss why the writer of the code might have overlooked the particular test case that failed.